Matias-Rossi/thin-ice/README.md

 This is a remake of Club Penguin's arcade game "Thin Ice" made in Wollok Game.
 [Click here](https://www.wollok.org/) to learn more about Wollok.

+## How to play it?

+To run the game, you will need to have the [Wollok IDE](https://www.wollok.org/instalacion/) or the [Wollok CLI](https://github.com/uqbar-project/wollok-cli) installed.
+Simply run the project and the game will start.
+To move use the arrow keys.
+Press 'S' to start the original game song (Will be removed if requested).
+Press 'C' to replace your Puffle for a lovely Carpincho (Capybara).

 ## Important information

 Files are all stacked in "src" folder until a better structure can be generated.